 Do you want to watch movies to learn Japanese?

-And why not!
-After all, what is a better way to learn Japanese than watching entertaining cinemas, dramas, anime, and documentaries?
+And why not?
+After all, what is a better way to learn Japanese than watching entertaining cinema, dramas, anime, and documentaries?

 This is possible thanks to Lingopie.
-The website contains many entertaining videos to help you learn how to speak the authentic Japanese language.
+The website offers many entertaining videos to help you learn to speak authentic Japanese.

-You have videos for various interests and difficulty levels in many groups.
-For example, binge-worthy shows, top 10, new releases, about food, short films, beginners friendly, drama, anime, Japanese culture and art, etc.
+You can find videos on a range of topics and difficulty levels across many groups.
+For example, there are binge-worthy shows, top 10 lists, new releases, food, short films, beginner-friendly dramas, anime, Japanese culture, and art.

 The first step is to create a user account and choose a movie or TV show from among the thousands available.
 Then, you watch and learn Japanese with dual subtitles.
 Clicking on an unfamiliar word will also feed instant translations.

-Finally, you can turn these collected vocabularies into a game with various language learning tools, flashcards, and word plays.
+Finally, you can turn these collected vocabulary words into a game using various language-learning tools, flashcards, and word plays.
 Plus, viewing videos can help you improve your speaking and listening skills.

 Pricing: The cost is $12/month.
-An annual subscription costs $67, which translates into $5.6 per month.
-Although Lingopie does not offer a free plan, you can always try their 7-day full access free trial.
+An annual subscription costs $67, which is $5.6 per month.
+Although Lingopie does not offer a free plan, you can always try its 7-day full-access free trial.

 Check out my full review of Lingopie.